yuanfengli168/Shopify_fall_2021_data_science_challenge/README.md

 3. What is its value?

 - Answer:
-  I have put some values in the answer for 2nd question, but in summarise.
+  I have put some values in the answer for 2nd question, but in summary.
 The values for my metric are:

   | Measure                        | Value               |
   | ------------------------------ | ------------------- |